-The nominating and governance committee of the Board of Directors recommended, and the Board of Directors approved, Robert D. Short III, Ph.D. and Thomas M. O'Brien as nominees for re-election to the Board of Directors at the Annual Meeting to the Board of Directors.
-If elected, each of Robert D. Short III, Ph.D. and Thomas M. O'Brien will serve as directors until our annual meeting in 2015, and until a successor is qualified and elected or until his earlier resignation or removal.
-Each of the nominees is currently a director of the Company.
-Please see "Nominees" on page 10 of this Proxy Statement for information concerning our incumbent directors standing for re-election.
+The nominating and governance committee of the Board of Directors recommended, and the Board of Directors approved, Kendall Larsen and Gary Feiner as nominees for election to the Board of Directors at the Annual Meeting.
+If elected, Kendall Larsen and Gary Feiner will serve as directors until our annual meeting in 2017, and until their respective successors are qualified and elected or until their earlier death, resignation or removal.
+Kendall Larsen is currently a director of the Company.
+Please see "Nominee for Class I Director" of this Proxy Statement for information concerning Kendall Larsen and Gary Feiner.

-Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR each of Robert D. Short III, Ph.D. and Thomas M. O'Brien.
-If either of the nominees are unable or decline to serve as a director at the time of the Annual Meeting, the proxies will be voted for another nominee designated by the Board of Directors.
-We are not aware of any reason that a nominee would be unable or unwilling to serve as a director.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR Kendall Larsen and Gary Feiner.
+If the nominee is unable or declines to serve as a director at the time of the Annual Meeting, the proxies will be voted for another nominee designated by the Board of Directors.
+We are not aware of any reason that the nominee would be unable or unwilling to serve as a director.